spritewidget/spritewidget/README.md

 ## Sprites, textures, and sprite sheets

+To load image resources, the easiest way is to use the `ImageMap` class.
+The `ImageMap` can load one or multiple images at once.

+The `Image` class isn't automatically imported through flutter/material, so you may need to add an import at the top of your file.

+    import 'dart:ui' as ui show Image;

+ Now you can load images using the `ImageMap`.
+Note that the loading methods are asynchronous, so this example code will need to go in an asynch method.
+For a full example of loading images see the [Weather Demo](https://github.com/spritewidget/spritewidget/tree/master/example/weather).

+    ImageMap images = new ImageMap(rootBundle);

+    // Load a single image
+    ui.Image image = await images.loadImage('assets/my_image.png');

+    // Load multiple images
+    await images.load(<String>[
+      'assets/image_0.png',
+      'assets/image_1.png',
+      'assets/image_2.png',
+    ]);

+    // Access a loaded image from the ImageMap image = images['assets/image_0.png'];

 The most common node type is the Sprite node.
 A sprite simply draws an image to the screen.
 Sprites can be drawn from Image objects or SpriteTexture objects.
 A texture is a part of an Image.
 Using a SpriteSheet you can pack several texture elements within a single image.
 This saves space in the device's gpu memory and also make drawing faster.
 Currently SpriteWidget supports sprite sheets in json format and produced with a tool such as TexturePacker.
 It's uncommon to manually edit the sprite sheet files.
 You can create a SpriteSheet with a definition in json and an image:

     SpriteSheet sprites = new SpriteSheet(myImage, jsonCode);